Install PhpMyAdmin On A Raspberry Pi

 Next we will need to configure phpMyAdmin to connect a database.
 If you have already created a database you can just select Yes and continue, if not then go back to my Web Server configuration post and install MySQL.

 When requested use the password for your MySQL database that you created during the Web Server configuration post

 You will now be requested to provide a phpMyAdmin password and reconfirm, you can either use the same password as your database or choose another just make sure that you remember what it is otherwise you will not be able to log in.

 With phpMyAdmin now added we need to go back to the Apache server and let it know about the new installation, to do this we will need to edit the apache2.conf file on the RPi with the following commands

 Scroll to the bottom of the file and add the following line

-After the server has restarted you should now be able to access phpMyAdmin using a web browser.
-Open up a browser session and in the address bar enter your IP address followed by phpMyAdmin, eg. 192.168.1.20/phpmyadmin, You will be presented with a login screen where you enter the user as root and your MySQL database password.
+After the server has restarted open up a browser session and in the address bar enter your IP address followed by phpMyAdmin, eg. 192.168.1.20/phpmyadmin, You will be presented with a login screen where you enter the user as root and your MySQL database password.

-At this stage phpMyAdmin has been installed successfully and you now have a visual interface to your database, If you would like to learn more about MySQL (MariaDB) and the commands to manage the database then I recommend the folks over at guru99.com who offer a wide range of excellent MariaDB tutorials, all for free.
+Now that phpMyAdmin has been installed you now have a visual interface to your database, If you would like to learn more about MySQL and the commands to manage the database then I recommend the folks over at guru99.com who offer a wide range of excellent SQL tutorials all for free.